carlhuxley/Job-Search-Web-Scraper/README.md

 # Job-Search-Web-Scraper

 This project was born because it was so difficult for me to keep track of all the data jobs listed daily on recruitment websites.
-It's too time consuming cutting and pasting all of that imformation into an Excel spreadsheet for further analysis.
+It's too time consuming cutting and pasting all of that information into an Excel spreadsheet for further analysis.

 This code allows the scraping of job details from the cwjobs.co.uk website.
 You can search for a given job title and location over a specific time period and export the data to a CSV file.